-In February, coinciding with ARCOmadrid 2017, after the deliberation of a panel of contemporary art experts and assayers and in the presence of Carlos Urroz, Director of ARCOmadrid, designer Catalina D’Anglade presented the First Catalina D’Anglade Award to Portuguese artist Fernanda Fragateiro for her work Unread (2015).
+In February, coinciding with ARCOmadrid 2017, after the deliberation of a panel of contemporary art experts and assayers and in the presence of Carlos Urroz, Director of ARCOmadrid, designer Catalina D’Anglade presented the I Catalina D'Anglade Art Award to Portuguese artist Fernanda Fragateiro for her work "Unread" (2015).

 “The aim of this project is to promote and disseminate contemporary creation, as well as to collaborate with artists in order to conceive of art outside its usual environment of creation, incorporating it into sectors related to design and integrating it into everyday life,” explains D’Anglade.

 After the award’s first phase, consisting of the promoter’s acquisition of the awarded piece, the Portuguese artist began developing and producing a new serial work as the second phase of the award.
-At the end of January, this work will be presented at the Elba Benítez art gallery, which represents the artist, at its Madrid site.
+At the end of January 2018, this work was presented at Elba Benítez art gallery, which represents the artist in Madrid.

-The new work produced as part of this First Catalina D’Anglade Award is titled "Letter, for Anni" .
-It consists of a set of five polished steel pieces inspired by the weave of one of German artist Anni Alber’s fabrics which, together and individually, give rise to an interesting dialog between light and shadows, revealing and generating hidden spaces in which everyday objects can interact.
+The new work produced as part of this I Catalina D'Anglade Art Award is titled "letter, for Anni" .
+A set of five polished steel pieces inspired by the weave of the German artist Anni Alber’s fabrics which, together and individually, give rise to an interesting dialogue between light and shadows, revealing and generating hidden spaces in which everyday objects can interact.

-The pieces will go on sale in a limited series of ten numbered units (five sets of five pieces and five sets of single pieces).
+The pieces are on sale in a limited series of ten numbered units (eight sets of five pieces and two sets of single pieces).

 In the words of art critic and commissioner Bea Espejo, Fernanda’s work can be perceived as “those unfinished thoughts that inhabit the letters we write”, at times seeming to be “a sort of inconclusive dialog.”
-The recent set of pieces Letter, after Anni Alber “is reminiscent of an encrypted message and love letter, as we find in Albers’ fabrics.
+The recent set of pieces "letter, for Anni", " is reminiscent of an encrypted message and love letter, as we find in Albers’ fabrics.
 They look like lone words which expand beyond the space they occupy on the wall,” adds Espejo.

 Regarding Fragateiro’s trajectory, Espejo explains that she “usually works with those things that are not immediately perceptible in the ideas of another person.
 This is where the idea of casting an illusion comes in, when sometimes books can take on the appearance of little buildings or sculptures can seem to weave a giant urban grid.
 The artist frames and recasts her work as well as that of other [female] creators while dealing with her usual themes: the transformation of aesthetic ideas, the dialog among different disciplines, or the strictures of gender.”

-During the next edition of ARCOmadrid, which will be held from the 21st to the 25th of February, the Second Catalina D’Anglade Award will be announced and presented.
+During ARCOmadrid edition 2018, which was held from the 21st to the 25th of February, the II Catalina D'Anglade Art Award was announced and presented.

 Fernanda Fragateiro (Montijo, Portugal, 1962) lives and works in Lisbon.
 After her first individual exhibitions in Germany, United Kingdom, and Spain and taking part in the Lisbon Architecture Triennale (2010) and the Dublin Contemporary (2011) she has consolidated herself as one of the most interesting and personal voices in the European panorama.